-V F. Colleague --- Plan Critiques
+∇ F. Colleague ---Plan, Notes and Letter--- Critiques

-Constructive "feedback" is a valuable avenue for improving one's expertise.
-In the seminar we have a group of well educated graduate students, working at a masters degree level who can effectively provide a constructive critique of our treatment plans and referral letter, and who can improve their own skills in the process.
+The constructive observation of the work of other professionals is a valuable avenue for improving one's expertise.
+In the seminar we have a group of well educated graduate students, working at a master's degree level who will be required to write Treatment Plans, Progress Notes and Letters of Referral during their Practicum II and Internship studies.